bhcooper/multi-step-align/README.md

 ```

 ### Reprioritization of candidate cores
 To avoid complications resulting from combinatorial effects between multiple binding sites, we restrict our analysis to reads that only align to one core.
 This is also key to ensuring that observed flanking preferences are acting to modulate the given core rather than creating additional cores.
 However, this creates a trade-off between the number of cores we choose to analyze and the number of reads we can align.
 Therefore, rather than including the entire list of candidate cores in the alignment process, we must prioritize a subset of these sequences.
-This is done using a framework we call iterative prioritization as described in the manuscript.
+This is done using a framework we call iterative prioritization as described in the manuscript<sup>1</sup>.
 The included script incorporates the 95% stopping rule as desribed in the text to only return cores which appear to be enriched above background.

 ```
 prioritize.py config.yml Fkh1_R1.tsv Fkh1_R2_k9_aligned_GTAAACA.tsv